afroisalreadyinu/ubuntu-provisioner/README.md

       else.
 Things that are required for adding keys etc (like `apt-transport-https`) should be under this key.

-    + `x`: Packages to be installed if the system has a running X system, i.e. if it's a desktop OS.
+    + `x`: Packages to be installed if the current shell is running in a windowing system, i.e. if it's a desktop OS.
 This distinction is made based on the availability of the environment variable `XDG_CURRENT_DESKTOP`.

-    + `no-x`: Packages to be installed if it's a server system.
+    + `no-x`: Packages to be installed if the current shell is not running in a windowing system.

 - `apt-repos`: The apt repositories to add.
 A list of dictionaries.
-Each dictionary should have the key `repo_spec`, a repo specification in the format `apt-add-repository` accepts, and either `key_url` for the gpg key, or `keyserver` and `recv_keys`.
+Each dictionary should have the key `repo_spec`, a repo specification in the format `apt-add-repository` accepts, and either `key_url` for the gpg key, or `keyserver` and `recv_keys` to download the key.

 - `git-repos`: The repos to be checked out.
-This should be a list, with each element another list of length two, the first item being the Git URL, and the second the location to checkt out to.
+List of lists of length two, the first item being the Git URL, and the second the location to check out to.

 - `binaries`: Binary files to install as executables to `/usr/local/bin`.
 List of lists of length two.
 First item is the URL of the file, second is how it